MartinEesmaa/awesome-compopt/README.md

 **packJPG:**

-packJPG can compress JPG files fast, most compatability and cross-platform.
+packJPG can compress JPG files fast, most compatability and cross-platform for desktop operating systems only.

 ```
 packjpg example.jpg